It’s ALL HALLOW’S EVE (THAT’S HALLOWEEN PEOPLE.) and that means: *drumroll*

 Are you ready?
 Are you SURE? *sweeps cape around dramatically and wiggles eyebrows*

-Then, as you are hurrying on your way (probably running from that hideous monster known as Franken-editing) You run nearly smack into a new novel idea!
+Then, as you are hurrying on your way (probably running from that hideous monster known as Franken-editing), you run smack into a new novel idea!

-In which the only reasonable response is to first scream and run away.
+In which the only reasonable response is to scream and run away.

 But the more you think of this new novel idea, the more you are falling into a deep, passionate, overwhelming love.

-In fact, you get SO excited about your new idea that you get quite incomprehensible and your effort to describe it to your partner in crime ends out being as intelligible as a bat on helium.
+In fact, you get SO excited about your new idea that you become quite incomprehensible, and your effort to describe it to your partner in crime ends up being about as intelligible as a bat on helium.

 It doesn’t go well.
 More bats on helium.

 This is where things start to go south.
 Your desire to start a new novel has released in full glory the Franken-editing.
 It is here to remind you that you have other stuff to work on.
-And even your best effort to fend it off – well they don’t really work out.
+And even your best effort to fend it off – well, it doesn’t really work out.

-You have now reached the end game and you have but one choice left: transform into a bat and leave all your problems behind.
+You have now reached the end of the game, and you have but one choice left: Transform into a bat, and leave all your problems behind.